 Spaying & Neutering Benefits

-In addition to the prevention of unwanted litters, there are a number of reasons owners choose to spay and neuter their pets, with benefits to health, longevity, and behavior being among the most predominant.
+In addition to the prevention of unwanted litters, there are a number of other reasons why owners choose to spay and neuter their pets, with benefits to health, longevity, and behavior being among the most predominant.
 Here is a list of some such benefits it grants to cats and dogs alike:

 - First and foremost, your female pet will live a longer and healthier life.